 , backlink-based web domain ranking built on the "everything is connected" idea (i.e., all the listed domains are somehow connected to the starting one).
-It only includes a few restrictions which are strictly required to output generally valid conclusions.
-Examples of restrictions: ignoring links between same-name domains or penalising groups of similar domains getting most of their backlinks from other members of that group (a quite common scenario which has a particularly negative impact on the accuracy of a high-quality-small-dataset-based approach like the current one).
+It only includes a few restrictions which are strictly required to output generally valid conclusions; examples: ignoring links between same-name domains or penalising groups of similar domains getting most of their backlinks from other members of that group.
 Another relevant issue is that the cancelled Project 1 can be considered the precursor of this ranking; to know more about Project 1, visit the corresponding customsolvers.com page

 This ranking only relies on the information retrieved by a set of crawling bots which I have personally developed and which navigate through internet by applying the aforementioned approach (i.e., current domain linked by the previous one).
 At the moment, only the ranking-type-2 bots

 are actively collecting information.
 I might perform some manual corrections in the bot-generated outputs, but only to improve the overall system reliability.

 Its conclusions get better with each iteration, which is defined as follows:

 - The preliminary ranking (stage-1).
 Note that, during iteration 0, it was created by performing a simpler and completely unrestricted analysis.

 - The main ranking (stage-2), where all the backlinks are weighted by eminently bringing into account the position of the given domain in the stage-1 ranking.

 - The stage-2 ranking will become the stage-1 basis for the next iteration.